 Perform tasks which are supportive in nature to the essential functions of the job, but which may be altered or redesigned depending upon individual circumstances.

-Meet on-going training requirements to maintain current certifications.
+Meet on-going training requirements.

 Behavioral Consultant